212850a/212850a.github.io/_posts/2022-12-23-Energy-statistics-in-Home-Assistant.markdown

 port: 502
 slave id: 1
 ```

+It is worth to mention that ModBus connectivity has limitation - only one client can be connected to inverter, so it won't be possible to use [huawei_solar](https://github.com/wlcrs/huawei_solar) integration if you need multiple connections to inverter from different devices.
+Alternative is [fusion_solar](https://github.com/tijsverkoyen/HomeAssistant-FusionSolar) integration which connects to [Huawei FusionSolar](https://eu5.fusionsolar.huawei.com) servers instead.
+Before to start using this integrartion [Northbound API Account](https://forum.huawei.com/enterprise/en/smart-pv-encyclopedia-how-to-create-a-northbound-api-account-through-the-fusionsolar/thread/1025182-100027) has to be created via FusionSolar portal:

+System -> Company Management -> Northbound Management -> Add.

 After you have energy usage and solar generation stats you can populate Energy Dashboard which is great in Home Assistant.